 MEDLINE covers the international literature on biomedicine, including the allied health fields and the biological and physical sciences, humanities, and information science as they relate to medicine and health care.
 Information is indexed from approximately 5,600 journals published world-wide.
 Records start in the 1946 and go all the way to present with daily updates.

-The Advanced Search screen offers more ways to search authors, titles, keywords etc and offers Subject Heading mapping.
+The Advanced Search screen offers more ways to search by abstract, titles, keywords ,etc. and offers Subject Heading mapping.

 If Medical Subject Headings (MeSH) can be mapped for your search term, a list of Subject Headings is shown.

-5. Check Explode if you want to include the selected term and all of its more specific terms in the searching.
+Step 4.
+Check Explode if you want to include the selected MeSH term and all of its more specific terms (narrower MeSH) in the search.

-6. Check Focus if you want to limit your search to those articles in which the subject heading is considered as the major point of the article.
+Step 5.
+Check Focus if you want to limit your search to those articles in which the MeSH is considered as the major point of the article.

-7. If more than one Subject Heading is selected, choose AND, OR for your Boolean operator and press Continue.
+Step 6.
+If more than one MeSH is selected, choose AND, OR for your Boolean operator and press Continue.

 Combine & Limit Searches